-It’s something a lot of speakers do: practicing in front of the mirror.
+It’s common advice given to a lot of speakers: practice in front of a mirror.
 So they can see how they ‘perform’ and improve their body language.
 It’s a very logical way of thinking.
 In fact, it’s in the advice of many books and courses.
 Intended to make you look at yourself in real time and make instant adjustments.
 But is this the right way of thinking?

 I believe it is a completely wrong approach.
 It can even lead to the exact opposite of what you want to accomplish.

 “But wait, what are you saying?
 Are you saying that the advice others are giving is false?”
 Well, as with many things, my answer will be: that depends.
 It depends on how you ‘read’ the advice.

 Let’s look at some of the reasoning behind the tip that you should practice in front of a mirror.